HusainMF/kickstarter/README.md

 # Cleaning Process:
 1- Filtered the category "Games".
-2- Merged the two sub-categories "Borad games & cards" (one of them has a spelling error) 3- Dropped the "URL" column
+2- Merged the two sub-categories "Borad games & cards" (one of them has a spelling error).
+3- Dropped the "URL" column ---> we don't need it in our analysis.
-4- Dropped the nulls in the "Location" column
+4- Dropped the nulls in the "Location" column ---> we only have 11 missing out of 553 total board game campaigns (~2%), so the impact is very small.
-5- Deleted the misslabeled value in the "Funded Percentage" column (only 1 row) 6- Converted the "Goal" and "Pledged" columns to dollar curency.
+5- Deleted the misslabeled value in the "Funded Percentage" column (only 1 row) ---> can't contribute meaningful insights.
+6- Converted the "Goal" and "Pledged" columns to dollar curency ---> to make it more understandable and readable.
-7- Converted the "Funded Percentage" column to percentage format (it was in just numbers/decimal)
+7- Converted the "Funded Percentage" column to percentage format (it was in just numbers/decimal) ---> to make it more understandable and readable.

 # Data Dictionary